alexhorner/WD-DX4000/Install.md

 ## Part 1 - Serial Access

-In order to follow this guide, BIOS access is a requirement. the DX4000 does not provide any video out, and the onboard PCIE also does not support any graphics card (that I have to hand and tested)
+In order to follow this guide, BIOS access is a requirement. the DX4000 does not provide any video out, and the onboard PCIe also does not support any graphics card (that I have to hand and tested)

 To get access to the BIOS, a small modification must be completed which is the addition of 3 flywires to the motherboard.